 Adele Kenny is the author of 23 books (poetry and nonfiction).
 Her poems, reviews, and articles have been published worldwide, and her poems have appeared in books and anthologies published by Crown, Tuttle, Shambhala, and McGraw-Hill.
 She served as associate editor of The Antiquer: Fine Art & Antiques from 2000-2005 and has been poetry editor of Tiferet Journal since 2006.

 Adele is the recipient of various honors and awards, including poetry fellowships from the New Jersey State Arts Council, a Merton Poetry of the Sacred Award, first place Merit Book and Henderson Awards, a Writer's Digest Poetry Award, and the 2012 International Book Award for Poetry.
 In 2011, she was honored with a Women of Excellence Award (Union County Commission on the Status of Women) for her achievements and volunteer work in the arts and humanities; she was named Poet Laureate of Fanwood by the Mayor and Council in March 2012.
 One of her poems appeared on the marquee of the Rialto West Theater in NYC as part of the 42nd Street Art Project, and her book Staffordshire Animals has been cited by Home and Garden Television (Episode COL-713).
-She received the 2014 Distinguished Alumni Award from Kean University.
+She received the 2014 Distinguished Alumni Award from Kean University, and her book A Lightness, a Thirst, or Nothing at All was a finalist for the 2016 Paterson Poetry Prize.

-Founding director of the Carriage House Poetry Series (1998-present), Adele has also been director of the Fanwood Arts Council (Kuran Arts Center, Fanwood, NJ) since 1999.
+Founding director of the Carriage House Poetry Series (1998-present), Adele is also director of the Fanwood Arts Council (Kuran Arts Center, Fanwood, NJ, 1999-present).
 Active in readings and in private and agency sponsored workshops, she has worked as a Grants Review Panelist (New Jersey State Arts Council and the Union County Division of Cultural and Heritage Affairs), and has also been a presenter, workshop leader, and artist-in-residence for numerous organizations, including state and county Teen Arts Festivals, the NJ State Department of Education, Symposium for the Arts, and Very Special Arts Festivals (serving the handicapped).
 She has been featured at poetry readings in the US, England, Ireland, and France, and at the Geraldine R. Dodge Poetry Festival.

 Click Links Below to Visit Adele Online